Alethic (Conceptual) Modalities

 • Thus, McCormick is tall is logically incompatible with McCormick is short and compatible with McCormick is under seven feet tall.

-• E.g. No tachyons have mass and tachyons exist.
+• E.g. no tachyons have mass and tachyons exist.

 • The traditional problem of free will and determinism presupposes that free will and determinism are logically incompatible.
 One proposed solution has been to claim that there is no problem by arguing that free will and determinism are compatible.